-Degree Requirements - Graduate majors in reading and storytelling shall be permitted to elect the thesis alternative (M.A.) with a minimum of 30 semester credits, or the course option (M.Ed.) with a minimum of 36 semester credits.
-All reading and story arts majors shall be required to complete (READ) 5147, 5190, 5210 or 5890, 5230, and 5241 and EDFN 5950.
-Additional credits should be earned from the list of electives presented for consideration or other courses also approved by the student's advisor.
+Degree Requirements - Graduate majors in Storytelling may choose the thesis option with a minimum of 30 credit hours, or the coursework option with a minimum of 36 credit hours.
+All Storytelling majors shall be required to complete READ 5147, 5190, 5890, 5230, 5241 and EDFN 5950 (or approved substitution).
+Additional credits should be earned from the list of approved electives or other courses approved by the student's advisor.

 Program Components - M.A.
-Degree Reading and Storytelling Concentration
+Degree in Reading Storytelling Concentration